Thousands of workers at nation's health agencies brace for mass layoffs

 Kennedy has criticized the department he oversees as an inefficient “sprawling bureaucracy” and said the department’s $1.7 trillion yearly budget “has failed to improve the health of Americans.”
 He plans to streamline operations and fold entire agencies — such as the Substance Abuse and Mental Health Services Administration — into a new Administration for a Healthy America.

+Anand Parekh, who worked worked at the department during the Bush and Obama administrations and is now the chief medical adviser at the Bipartisan Policy Center, wonders what kind of analysis Kennedy has done to arrive at job cuts.
+He questioned how closely Kennedy could examine each of the agencies after spending just over a month as health secretary.

+“One would hope that as they made these cuts, they really did a deep dive,” Parekh said.
+“It’s not quite clear from a transparency perspective how they got from where they were to here.”

-On Friday, dozens of federal health employees working to stop infectious diseases from spreading were put on leave.
+On Friday, dozens of federal health employees working to stop infectious diseases from spreading were told they’d be put on leave.

 Several of the office’s advisory committees — including the National Vaccine Advisory Committee and others that advise on HIV/AIDs response — have had their meetings canceled.